Before we get too far into that, though, the first thing you need to know about is the T1 general form.

 Everything You Need to Report On Your Taxes

-It’s really important that when you file your annual income tax return, that they’re filed correctly.
+It’s really important that when you file your annual income tax return, it’s filed correctly.
 This is why many Canadian taxpayers choose to use an account or tax professional.
 An alternative option is to use professional tax software to help break down the tax process for you.

 When To File Your Taxes